 Let be a -supermartingale.
-Ville’s inequality is a time-uniform version of Markov’s inequality (basic inequalities:Markov’s inequality), stating that
+Ville’s inequality is a time-uniform version of Markov’s inequality (basic inequalities:Markov’s inequality), stating that, for any ,

 for all .
 Note this bound is uniform over all time.
 If we take , then this says that the probability that will ever exceed is at most .